How to Delete a WordPress Site: A Safe and Easy Guide to Starting a New Website

 Knowing how to uninstall WordPress is useful when you want to start anew or if you’d like to ditch your website altogether.
 Regardless of your reasons, we will be covering how to completely uninstall a WordPress site from your hosting account.

-First of all, it’s always a good practice to create a backup, in case you want to restore your website someday.
+First of all, it’s always a good practice to create a backup for WordPress, in case you want to restore your website someday.
 While there are plenty of viable methods, the easiest way is to utilize hPanel’s Backups feature, which you can locate by searching Backups in the Hosting tab.

 Once it’s completed, you can locally save the archive by right-clicking on it or by pressing the Download button from the upper menu.

-If you prefer the manual way to uninstall WordPress, it’s doable with the File Manager or an FTP client.
+To uninstall WordPress the manual way, it’s possible to do so via the File Manager or an FTP client.
 Although we’re using the first tool in the following example, the process is similar should you opt for the latter.